RedEggplant1/Crisis_severity_analysis/README.md

 # Crisis_severity_analysis

 Crisis severity quintiles
-Files
-All files can be found here, and on Synology under Handover documents – internships – 2022_07_RM_Internship

 Motivation and literature review
 Population Services international (PSI) developed a methodology to compute nationally representative Wealth Quintiles .
 The aim was to measure relative poverty by dividing the population of a country into 5 groups, from poorest to wealthiest, based on a set of variables, and observing the evolution of these quintiles over time.